GunaPalanivel/build-to-scale/01_Current_Skill_Assessment_Priority_Matrix/README.md

 - **120 focused days** of execution (Mon-Fri at peak performance)
 - **48 full weekends** of rest (Sat-Sun protected for recovery)
 - Arrive at ThinkBridge interviews **calm, sharp, and confident**
-- Enter FAANG interviews with **sustained excellence, not desperation**
+- Enter top-tier tech companies interviews with **sustained excellence, not desperation**

 > **"Discipline isn't grinding every day.
 Discipline is having the self-control to rest when you need it, so you can execute at 100% when it matters."**